 Cashews are considered to be a heart healthy option to include in a health-promoting diet.
 That's because they are rich in MONOUSATURATED FATS, like oleic and palmitoleic acids, that are linked to reducing LDL cholesterol.

 It's good to consume nuts, like cashews, in moderation and in healthy portion sizes, not more than 1/2-1 ounce.
 They can be an energy-dense snack food, just don't eat too many.
-When over-consumed they can be mucus-forming.
+When over-consumed they can be mucus-forming and their starch content can cause intestinal gas for some people.

 While they're not a keto-friendly food, because of their high carbohydrate content, they are a great selection when making nut milks or a variety of raw vegan desserts, like cheesecake.